-In accordance with applicable Canadian securities legislation, the Manager has established an IRC for all mutual funds and non-redeemable investment funds managed by the Manager or any of its affiliates, which includes the Trust.
+In accordance with applicable Canadian securities legislation, the Manager has established an IRC for all investment funds managed by the Manager, which includes the Trust.
 The IRC is composed of three members, each of whom is independent of the Manager and its affiliates, and free from any interest and any business or other relationship which could, or could be reasonably perceived to, materially interfere with the exercise of an IRC member's judgment.

 The mandate of the IRC is to consider and provide recommendations to the Manager on conflicts of interest to which the Manager may be subject when managing the mutual funds and non-redeemable investment funds managed by the Manager.
 The Manager refers all conflict of interest matters to the IRC for its review and/or approval.
-Pursuant to NI 81-107, the Manager has established a written charter for the IRC, which includes its mandate, responsibilities and functions, and the written policies and procedures it will follow when performing its functions, including dealing with conflict of interest matters.
+The Manager has established a written charter for the IRC, which includes its mandate, responsibilities and functions, and the written policies and procedures it will follow when performing its functions, including dealing with conflict of interest matters.
 The Manager maintains records in respect of these matters and provides assistance to the IRC in carrying out its functions.
 The IRC conducts regular assessments and provides reports, at least annually, to the Trust and to unitholders in respect of its functions.
-The report prepared by the IRC is made available on the Trust's website (www.sprottplatinumpalladium.com) or, at a unitholder's request, sent to the unitholder at no cost.
+The report prepared by the IRC is made available on the Trust's website (www.sprottphysicalbullion.com) or, at a unitholder's request, sent to the unitholder at no cost.